-Your prescription drug coverage is provided through your medical insurance carrier's pharmacy benefit manager, who sets the rules for how medications are covered.
-Don't be caught by surprise!
+Your prescription drug coverage is provided through your insurance carrier, who sets the rules for how medications are covered.
 Visit your carrier's website for information about your medications.
-And, check out the Prescription Drug Transition Worksheet (PDF) for tips and questions you may need to ask your carrier.
+You can also check out the Prescription Drug Transition Worksheet (PDF) for tips and questions you may need to ask your carrier.